21 Animals and Birds Unique to New Zealand

 1. kiwi Bird

 The kiwi bird is the nation’s sweetheart.
 However, you won’t just find them wandering the streets and stealing your fries.
-Check out how to spot these rare creatures in our kiwi article.
+These elusive nocturnal birds mostly live in forested areas.
+Check out how to spot these iconic birds in Where to See Kiwi Birds in New Zealand.

 3. Hector’s Dolphin

 Hector’s dolphins are the world’s smallest dolphin species.
 They are named after Sir James Hector, who first examined a dolphin specimen.
-You can mostly spot them riding the waves in the South Island in these locations.
+You can mostly spot them riding the waves in the South Island.
+More famously, there are many pods in the Akaroa Harbour near Christchurch.
+Find out more on where to see dolphins at 5 Best Places to Swim with Dolphins in New Zealand.

 Kea are the only alpine parrot in the world and are most commonly found in the Arthur’s Pass National Park and on the road to Milford Sound in the Fiordland National Park.
+However, there’s always the possibility of seeing them in most alpine environments in the South Island.
 Warning: these cheeky parrots like dismantling cars.

 5. Hamilton’s Frog